-- Counseling and guidance - Referral services - Maintenance (required clothing, necessary, reasonable and allocable for provision or receipt of Pre-ETS) - Transportation - Personal assistance services - Rehabilitation Teaching and Orientation and Mobility Services - Rehabilitation Technology (Electronic device that doesn't constitute an auxiliary aid or service) - Services to Family Members (example: transportation, maintenance, personal care services, interpreter services) - Job Coaching - Books, tools, or other training material to participate in Pre-ETS
+- The services are necessary for the student to benefit from one or more of the five required preemployment transition services, and - The student has been determined eligible for vocational rehabilitation (VR) services, and - The services are provided in accordance with an approved Individual Plan for Employment (IPE) and may include any of the following: - Assessment services. - Counseling and guidance. - Referral services. - Maintenance (required clothing, necessary, reasonable and allocable for provision or receipt of Pre-ETS). - Transportation. - Personal assistance services. - Rehabilitation Teaching and Orientation and Mobility Services. - Rehabilitation Technology (Electronic device that doesn't constitute an auxiliary aid or service). - Services to Family Members (example: transportation, maintenance, personal care services, sign interpreter services). - Coaching Services.